knbyte/42_Piscine/C05/readme.md

 Can only be divided by itself and 1 without remainders.
 The first prime number is 2.

 ***Fibonacci Sequence***<br />
-Adding the last two numbers in a sequence.
+Adding the last two numbers in a sequence.<br />
 *Example: 1 + 1 = 2, 1 + 2 = 3, 2 + 3 = 5, 3 + 5 = 8*
 *(1, 1, 2, 3, 5, 8…)*